jo3rn/ai1021/README.md

 Among this course’s objectives are that you learn how to:

-- think more methodically;
-- program procedurally;
+- manage and lead a project
+- decompose a project into tasks
+- plan your work
-- represent and process information;
+- monitor and document progress
-- communicate succinctly and precisely;
+- communicate outcomes succinctly and precisely
-- solve problems efficiently;
-- recognize patterns among problems;
-- decompose problems into parts and compose solutions thereto;
+- use agile and classic project management tools
+- think more methodically
-- operate at multiple levels of abstraction;
+- operate at multiple levels of abstraction
-- separate design from implementation details;
+- separate design from implementation details
-- infer from first principles how systems work;
-- assess the correctness, design, and style of code;
+- assess the correctness, design, and style of code
-- teach yourself new languages;
-- identify threats to privacy and security;
+- identify threats to privacy and security
-- read documentation, drawing conclusions from specifications;
+- read documentation, drawing conclusions from specifications
-- test solutions to problems, find faults, and identify corner cases;
+- assure the quality of your software, find faults, and identify corner cases
-- describe symptoms of problems precisely and ask questions clearly; and
-- identify and quantify trade-offs among resources, particularly time and space.
+- identify trade-offs among resources

-Ultimately, the course aspires to provide you with a foundation for further studies in computer science and to empower you to apply computer science to problems in other domains.

 <a id="toc-outline"></a>